nhjschulz/flashcontainer/README.md

 block memory area.
 This optional header contains block identification, version and length information.
 The header supports parameter validation to verify correctness and compatibility with the using application during runtime.
-The safety example in the examples folder shows how to use the header in combination with a CRC for this purpose.
+The [safety example](./examples/safety/) in the examples folder shows how to use the header in combination with a CRC for this purpose.

-The header data is a 16 byte long data structure with the following layout as a C-Language data structure:
+The header data is a 16 byte long data structure with the following
+layout:

     struct sruct_pargen_header_type
     {